Adversarial Attack and Defense on Graph Data: A Survey: Open-source resources

 In this work, we not only develop taxonomies for all relevant works based on different criteria, but also summarize the corresponding datasets and metrics that are frequently used.
 Moreover, in Table \ref{table::code_summary}, we also provide links to the open-source implementation of popular methods.
-We hope our work can facilitate the community towards the construction of benchmarks like in other areas \cite{deng2009imagenet,wang2018glue}.
+To date, it has been a benchmark, Graph Robustness Benchmark (GRB) \mbox{\cite{zheng2021graph}}, that aims to provide a standardized evaluation framework for measuring adversarial attacks and defenses on the node classification task.
+We hope our work can facilitate the community towards the construction of benchmarks of other graph tasks.